crowdsecurity/cs-haproxy-spoa-bouncer/pkg/host/README.md

 If the remediation is `captcha` and no host is found, then the remediation will be automatically changed to a `ban` since we have no way to display the captcha.

-This is why we recommend having a catch-all configuration for the `ban` remediation it will allow you to change the `fallback_remediation` to `none` or provide a `contact_us_url`.
+This is why we recommend having a catch-all configuration for the `ban` remediation it will allow you to change the `fallback_remediation` to `allow` or provide a `contact_us_url`.
 As this will impact user experience if they are not able to contact anyone for help.